 Nursing staff are skilled and trained in the use of the Safe Supportive Observation Policy which ensures safety of all patients.
-All staff adhere to the Health and Safety standards.
 Where there is a risk of patients harming or endangering their lives, staff have duty of care in providing a safe environment.
-Staff also support patients' rights to wonder whilst proving a safe environment.